philipperemy/keract/README.md

    - `full`: output key will match the full name of the output layer name.
 In the example above, it will return {'d1/BiasAdd:0': ...}.
    - `numbered`: output key will be an index range, based on the order of definition of each layer within the model.
+- `nested`: If specified, will move recursively through the model definition to retrieve nested layers.
+Recursion ends at leaf layers of the model tree or at layers with their name specified in `layer_names`.
+For example a Sequential model in another Sequential model is considered nested.
 - `auto_compile`: If set to True, will auto-compile the model if needed.

 Returns: Dict {layer_name (specified by output_format) -> activation of the layer output/node (Numpy array)}.